The 2023 QTIC is no longer taking applications. Thank you to all who participated!

 The program is designed to help busy entrepreneurs launch or grow their startup.
-Its flexible schedule allows participants to join at any time between October 2022 to February 2023.
+It will return in the fall.

 Presented by the Queens Borough President Donovan Richards and Queens Economic Development Corporation, the multi-week program offers high-level entrepreneurial classes, one-on-one office hours with QEDC mentors & advisors, networking events with startup founders, and cash prizes (five $20K awards).

 This year we offer 8 LIVE workshops from October, 2022 to January, 2023 – All virtual.
 The classes are not cohort-based, which means that participants can join at any time to select and take LIVE workshops or watch the recordings.
 Workshop speakers are a combination of industry leaders, domain experts and startup founders.
 Check out a list of workshops here.

 Participants in the program will be able to make one-on-one consultations with QEDC advisors and mentors.
 Our advisors and mentors come from a variety of industries and have at least 10 years experience in their field.
 You can check out their expertise and availability here.

 We will be hosting different types of events from October 2022 to May 2023, including in-person founders networking events, AMA (Ask Me Anything) sessions, Founder’s Pitch Day, Finalists and Winners Announcement, and our Award Ceremony.

 The program selects one winner from each category, with FIVE winners in total.
 The winners will EACH be awarded $20,000 with no strings attached.

 Urbantech: Smart City and IoT